Header images courtesy of Duddell’s and Rosedale Hotels

 Four Seasons Pot Rice (四季煲仔飯), 46–58 Arthur Street, Yau Ma Tei

-We’ll start this off by telling you that you should probably make a reservation at Kwan Kee (坤記煲仔小菜), especially if you’re headed to the original branch on Queen’s Road West.
-Helmed by Kwan Gor, who single-handedly looks after the 12 stovetops in the kitchen, Kwan Kee’s selection of 30 signature claypot rice dishes has earned them a Bib Gourmand distinction from the Michelin Guide.
+We’ll start this off by telling you that you should probably make a reservation at Kwan Kee (坤記煲仔小菜), especially if you are headed to the original branch on Queen’s Road West.
+Helmed by Kwan Gor, who single-handedly looks after the 12 stovetops in the kitchen, Kwan Kee’s selection of 30 signature claypot rice dishes has earned the restaurant a Bib Gourmand distinction from the Michelin Guide.

 Wing Hop Sing (永合成馳名煲仔飯) is the claypot rice spot for those who need to shake off the cold earlier in the day.
-Open from 7 am to 4 pm on weekdays, Wing Hop Sing has all your claypot standards available, but their standout signature is the hand-chopped beef & egg rice.
-This pot has an amazing medley of mouthfeel and a surprising amount of depth of flavour considering the simplicity.
+Open from 7 am to 4 pm on weekdays, Wing Hop Sing has all the classics available, but their signature is the hand-chopped beef & egg rice, with an amazing mouthfeel and a surprising depth of flavour considering the simplicity.

 The hearty pot is cooked in a bread oven, which distributes heat more evenly and thus creates a simultaneously fluffier and crispier rice base, which is then topped with a hand-chopped and perfectly-sauced layer of beef.
-The egg is still raw when it arrives in front of you, and the sheer delight of mixing in the egg yolk and soy sauce with the beef and rice is enough to jumpstart your appetite (as if you weren’t starving already).
+The egg is still raw when it arrives at the table, and the sheer delight of mixing in the egg yolk and soy sauce with the beef and rice is enough to jumpstart your appetite.
 Wash it all down with their Chinese soup of the day.

 Wing Hop Sing (永合成馳名煲仔飯), 360 Des Voeux Road West, Shek Tong Tsui | (+852) 2850 5723